 In the writing of Wetland Senario, the role of Stephen Morris and Mark Timmings is essentially restricted to that of scribe.
 While the piece is a strict chronological transcription of an environmental soundscape, the inclusion of wildlife sound notations in musical composition is not new.
 Olivier Messiaen (1908–1992), one of the major French composers of the 20th century, was also an ornithologist.
 His lifelong passion for birdsong led him to notate the calls of the birds he loved and incorporate them into many of his musical compositions, including Réveil des oiseaux “Dawn chorus” (1953), Oiseaux exotiques “Exotic birds” (1956) and Catalogue d’oiseaux “Bird catalogue” (1958).
-Messiaen was a synaesthete: he perceived colour in music and, on occasion, included notations on colour in his scores.
+Messiaen was a synesthete: he perceived colour in music and, on occasion, included notations on colour in his scores.

 Musical scores are an ancient means for organizing information—they are also evocative, archetypal, visual artifacts.
 Mark Timmings has produced an illuminated version of the Wetland Senario score following the Renaissance tradition of Augenmusik (Eye Music).
 Two epochs are brought together: the Renaissance and our own world immersed in cyberspace.
 Illustrating this era we live in, so overburdened with information, the illuminated score is filled with iconographical symbols representing pitch, timbre and dynamic.
 In this elaborate document, an algorithmic system of colours and shapes replaces traditional musical notation.
 The note symbols are designed to represent the duration, shape and texture of the sounds produced by the wetland creatures, foghorns and airplanes.
-They are tinted according to an original colour scale developed for Wetland Senario in which the visible spectrum of light is superimposed onto the pitch range in the piece.
+They are tinted according to an original colour scale developed for Wetland Senario in which the visible light spectrum is superimposed onto the pitch range in the piece.
 Thus the scale rises from the lowest notes tinted violet, through shades of blue, green, yellow and orange, to the highest notes tinted red.
 Dynamic is indicated by the saturation of colour from pale (piano) to vivid (forte).

 The initiatory public for Wetland Senario is rooted on Saturna Island where the marsh that inspired the piece is located.
 The composition, originating from recordings made on Saturna, was premiered there in recognition and gratitude.
-Under the direction of Sharon Schermbrucker, the Saturna Island Community Choir presented Wetland Senario at the local Community Hall on May 6, 2017.
+Under the direction of Sharon Schermbrucker, the Saturna Island Community Choir presented Wetland Senario at the local Community Hall on May 5 and 6, 2017.
 The performance blurred the boundaries between choir and audience, as both were engaged in ritual: the singers gathered in an act of bearing witness; as did the audience.
 Together they paid heed to the wetland at a crucial time in its history.
 Environmental reports state that frogs and songbirds are disappearing.
 At the same time, airplane drones and other human-made sounds are increasing.
 The composition’s formal purity emphasizes transparency, truth and fidelity in its approach to the soundscape.
 In Wetland Senario, the true performer is the wetland itself.
 Encompassing both singers and beholders, the goal of the Saturna Island performance was to create a new expression of community through celebration of the shared acoustic environment.
 In its open-ended conceptual structure, Wetland Senario can best be conceived as a piece of performance art.